memento vivere

 .

-Memento vivere is a prospective research, which will become public in the spring of 2025 in a form hybridizing contemporary creation and research in social sciences.
-It continues our previous work on the living and vitalities, from a new angle.
-Because art remains a powerful tool to reframe our lives, to situate them in their right measure in the long time of humanization and the great cycle of the living.
+Memento vivere is a prospective research project that blends contemporary creation and social science research.
+It continues our previous work on the living and vitalities, from a new perspective.
+For art remains a powerful tool for reframing our lives, situating them in their proper context within the long-term course of humanization and the great cycle of life.

 pacaembu